6 Days Marangu Route Mount Kilimanjaro

 Day 7: Horombo Hut (3700m) to Marangu Gate (1860m)

 The last stage passes through the heath and moor zone to the Mandara Hut (2700m) where a warm lunch is waiting for you.
 Soon, you will once again pass the tropical rainforest and after a total time of 6 hours trekking, you will be back at the Kilimanjaro National Park Gate (1860m).
-After saying goodbye to your mountain guides, a short transfer follows to take you back to your hotel in Moshi.
-Once there, you can take a warm and relaxing shower and celebrate your success in reaching the summit of the Kilimanjaro.
+After bidding goodbye to your mountain guides, you’ll be transferred to your hotel in Moshi.
+After arriving at your hotel, you can take a hot shower and celebrate your success of reaching to the top.

 - Distance covered: 20.8km / 12.9mi